rafterjs/rafter/README.md

 ### Services

-The services file (`.services.js`) is the heart of the Rafter, and the most opinionated portion of the framework.
+The services file (`.services.ts`) is the heart of the Rafter, and the most opinionated portion of the framework.

 It is a manifest of all your services and their dependencies.
 These will be autoloaded into the service container at run time, and invoked at request time.
 They are all Singletons, which means we only create 1 instance, and hold it in memory for the entire lifetime of the process.